Mitre Corporation

 The Mitre Corporation (stylized as The MITRE Corporation and MITRE) is an American not-for-profit organization with dual headquarters in Bedford, Massachusetts, and McLean, Virginia.
 It manages federally funded research and development centers (FFRDCs) supporting various U.S. government agencies in the aviation, defense, healthcare, homeland security, and cybersecurity fields, among others.

 MITRE formed in 1958 as a military think tank, spun out from the radar and computer research at the MIT Lincoln Laboratory.
-Over the years, MITRE's field of study had greatly diversified.
+Over the years, MITRE's field of study has greatly diversified.
 In the 1990s, with the winding down of the Cold War, private companies complained that MITRE had an unfair advantage competing for civilian contracts; in 1996 this led to the civilian projects being spun off to a new company, Mitretek.
 Mitretek was renamed Noblis in 2007.

 Etymology

 The name MITRE was created by James McCormack Jr., one of the original board members.
 The name is not an acronym, although various claims that it is can be found online.
 Originally always seen in upper case, MITRE began using normal capitalization around the time of the Mitretek spinoff, but both forms can still be widely found as of 2023.

-In 2023, Simon Garfinkel for MIT Technology Review studied hundreds of archival documents and could not determine the origin of MITRE’s name.
-Howard Murphy, a historian at the State University of New York at Oneonta, was quoted in Technology Review as saying that the company’s incorporators chose the name “MITRE” because it was the French spelling of the English word “miter,” a smooth joining of two pieces.
+In 2023, Simson Garfinkel for MIT Technology Review studied hundreds of archival documents and could not determine the origin of MITRE’s name.
+Howard Murphy, a historian at the State University of New York at Oneonta, was quoted in Technology Review as saying that the company’s incorporators chose the name “MITRE” because it was the French spelling of the American English word “miter,” a smooth joining of two pieces.